November 26, 2024

 Osho Zen Tarot

-The Osho Zen Tarot is a fantastic “starter” deck because the imagery is about as visually accessible as one can make concepts, and it has the keywords on the cards as well.
+The Osho Zen Tarot serves as an ideal starter deck, offering visually accessible concepts through its imagery.
+Additionally, it features helpful keywords on each card.
 Based on the eastern life philosophy of Zen Buddhism, this deck is “ready to go” right out of the box.
 Below are some samples of the cards:

 Next after this publicity